mattrips/scratchPad/Protocol Conformance.md

 With respect to the a type that is declared to conform to a protocol, for each protocol requirement of the protocol, Swift determines the one and only implementation that will be used throughout a program to satisfy that protocol requirement for that type.
 The implementation so determined is referred to as the witness for the protocol requirement.

 &#9724;   The purpose of a protocol conformance is to define which witness will be called when a given protocol requirement is accessed.
+For example:
 ```swift
 protocol P {
   var id: String { get }